Andriy Melnyk (officer): Captivity

 The Central Rada was initially reluctant to form a regular army and, out of fear of being accused of Austrophilism, refused to accept former members of the Austro-Hungarian army from Galicia into the first Ukrainised regiments.

 Melnyk worked with his fellow USS officers in the internment camp to organise a system of lecture courses for their fellow prisoners-of-war on political economy, the history and geography of Ukraine, and military affairs in preparation for joining the Ukrainian War of Independence.
-Historian Yuriy Shapoval notes a reported account of a conversation Melnyk had with a Russian general who asserted his belief in the existence of the All-Russian people to which Melnyk responded that the name Rus' had been appropriated by Peter the Great.
-Former Austrian soldiers were later permitted into Ukrainian ranks and Konovalets, who was working to organise a military unit, (Note: Konovalets had escaped with a group from the Tsaritsyn camp, reaching Kyiv in July and remaining in the city from September.) sent word to the Dubovka camp whereafter Melnyk and his fellow officers made their escape in late December 1917, joining Konovalets in Kyiv in early January 1918 in the early stages of the Russian Civil War.
+Former Austrian soldiers were later permitted into Ukrainian ranks and Konovalets, who was working to organise a military unit, (Note: Konovalets had escaped with a group from the Tsaritsyn camp, reaching Kyiv in July and remaining in the city from September.) sent word to the Dubovka camp.
+Melnyk and his fellow officers made their escape in late December 1917, joining Konovalets in Kyiv in early January 1918 in the early stages of the Russian Civil War.

-Ukrainian War of Independence (1918-1920)
+Ukrainian War of Independence (1918–1920)

 On arriving in Kyiv, Melnyk assumed the position of chief of staff in the Galician-Bukovinian Kurin of the Sich Riflemen, commanded by Konovalets, under the Ukrainian People's Republic (UPR).
 Amid a lack of coordination among nationalist forces, Konovalets and Melnyk developed an operation plan to quell the 1918 Kyiv Arsenal January Uprising in which the Sich Riflemen distinguished themselves and played a key role in liberating the city.
 Melnyk held the position of otaman in the Ukrainian People's Army (UNA) and in recognition of his contribution was conferred the rank of major as of March and later the rank of colonel.
 Kyiv was captured in February by the Bolsheviks, themselves dislocated by the German army in March following the collapse of the frontlines and aided by the Sich Riflemen per the Bread Peace.

 Dissatisfied with disruption caused by the socialist agrarian reforms of the Central Rada, the German military authorities supported a coup d'état in April and installed the Ukrainian State in its place.
 Melnyk accompanied Konovalets to a meeting with Hetman Pavlo Skoropadskyi on 29 April, with the Sich Riflemen forced to disband on 1 May after refusing to recognise Skoropadskyi's authority.
 Alongside Konovalets and other senior officers, Melnyk met with Skoropadskyi in late July and was part of a delegation on 31 August that swore an oath of allegiance to the Hetman in return for the reinstatement of the Sich Riflemen.
 He subsequently participated in the formation of a new Sich Riflemen unit in Bila Tserkva under the authority of the Hetman.